appserver-io/appserver/_docs/naming-directory.md

 </context>
 ```

-> Keep in mind, that the directory MUST be relative to your applications root directory and start with a `/`.
+> Keep in mind that the directory must be relative to your applications root directory and start with a `/`.

 Detailed information about an application's configuration is available in the section [Application Configuration](<{{ "/get-started/documentation/configuration.html#application-configuration" | prepend: site.baseurl }}>) of the documentation.